alienfast/gulp-pipeline/README.md

 - `gulp` runs the `default` task which builds all assets for development
 - `gulp default:watch` will watch all asset sources and run `default` - use this one while developing
-- `gulp build` runs `default` then `digest` which is a full clean build with revisioned assets for production
+- `gulp all` runs `default` then `digest` which is a full clean build with revisioned assets for production

 ### NPM ES2015 package sample